anotherhadi/nixy/README.md

 - Copy the `hosts/guest` folder, rename it to your system name, and change the variables inside the `variables.nix` file
 - Add your `hardware-configuration.nix` to your new host's folder
 - Add your 'nixosConfigurations' inside `flake.nix` (You can edit the "yourhostname" one and change the lines containing '# CHANGEME')

+> ![NOTE]
+> When you add new files, don't forget to run `git add .` to add them to the git repository

 ```sh
 sudo nixos-rebuild switch --flake ~/.config/nixos#yourhostname